Supplier and Small Business Relationships

 Leidos is committed to small businesses that provide affordable and relevant products and services.
 We continue to work closely with small businesses as part of our ongoing and award-winning mentor-protégé program, which we view as an integral part of our small business development strategy.

-In an effort to increase our supplier diversity and better manage and leverage our spend, Leidos is currently enhancing our Strategic Sourcing program.
+In an effort to increase our supplier diversity and better manage and leverage our spend, we have enhanced our Strategic Sourcing program.
 The goal of the Strategic Sourcing program is to actively manage Leidos’ 3rd party spend, identify and expand supplier segmentation, and strategically source core business expenses.
-Through our supplier segmentation efforts we will maintain a vetted number of suppliers that will enable Leidos to quickly and cost effectively source quality products and services.
+Over the past year, Leidos Strategic Sourcing has placed an emphasis on establishing or re-validating over 4 dozen Enterprise Supplier Pricing Agreements in major commodity areas such as IT hardware, software, communications, freight, parcel, and office supplies.
+These agreements not only ensure preferred pricing and negotiated terms and conditions, but also ensure the use of fully vetted suppliers with track records of acceptable quality and performance.
+Through our supplier segmentation efforts, Leidos maintains a vetted number of suppliers that will enable us to quickly and cost effectively source quality products and services.
 Leidos aims to provide a diverse number of suppliers to compliment our goals of supporting the various categories of small businesses.

 Leidos understands the tremendous drive, experience and unique skills veterans contribute.
 Our commitment to veteran-owned firms reflects the innovation and value they deliver to our company and our customers.
 Helping veteran-owned firms succeed and grow also advances our goal of helping veterans transition successfully to the civilian workforce.